 Most people get up for sunrise to take advantage of golden morning light.
 Though Uzbekistan is undeniably gorgeous in the early hours, that’s not why you need to see sunrise in Uzbekistan.

 It’s the crack of dawn.
-The rooster scrapes it throat to signal the start of a new day.
+The rooster scrapes its throat to signal the start of a new day.
 The streets are dark, there’s not a soul in sight.
 The sky is still a faded blue, not yet light enough to guide our way.
-We’re walking down the street at five thirty in the morning, en route to the Registan, Samarkand’s most famous building.
+We’re walking down the street at 5.30 in the morning, en route to the Registan, Samarkand’s most famous building.

 Kill me now.

 People who know me know I hate the morning.
 I’m just not a morning person.
 I don’t want to talk, I don’t want to walk, I don’t even want to be awake before nine.
 But here I am, bright and early.